YashPrime-02/DevEats/README.md

 This project is created for learning and demonstration purposes only.
 All brand names and APIs belong to their respective owners.

----

-**Built with focus, discipline, and real-world engineering practices.**